Krithikulal13/Sliding-Puzzle-Game/README.md

 # Sliding Puzzle Game
 ## 📜 Introduction

-The **Sliding Puzzle** is a classic 3×3 tile game built with **HTML, CSS, and JavaScript**.
-Your goal is to arrange the numbered tiles in order by sliding them into the empty space.
+The **Sliding Puzzle** is a classic 3×3 tile game built with **HTML, CSS, and JavaScript**.Your goal is to arrange the numbered tiles in order by sliding them into the empty space.

 ---